-The RDN prepares emergency plans for its Electoral Areas, declares states of local emergency (SoLE) and issues evacuation alerts, orders and rescinds, and coordinates an Emergency Operations Centre during periods of need.
-Emergency planning, including evacuation planning, by the RDN focuses on rapid situation assessment, rather than prescriptive plans that may quickly be overcome by situational uncertainty.
-For example, the RDN's evacuation planning relies on field assessments to understand all possible routes, rather than focusing on a single preferred route that may be non-functional in a large emergency.
+The RDN prepares emergency plans for its Electoral Areas, declares states of local emergencies (SoLE) and issues evacuation alerts, orders and rescinds, and coordinates an Emergency Operations Centre during periods of need.
+Emergency planning, including evacuation planning, by the RDN focuses on rapid situation assessment, and an all hazards approach rather than prescriptive plans that may quickly be overcome by situational uncertainty.
+For example, the RDN's evacuation planning relies on remote sensing data and field assessments to understand all possible routes, rather than focusing on a single preferred route that may be non-functional in a large emergency.
 During a wildfire emergency, multiple routes and resources may quickly become unpassable or unsafe or need to be reserved for emergency responders.

 Local emergency and evacuation plans cover the general initiation of an Emergency Operations Centre, the declaration of orders and alerts affecting residents and properties, and the RDN's relationship with supporting organizations like Emergency Management BC.
-The role of the Community Wildfire Resiliency Plan is to provide wildfire-related guidance for pre-incident planning and to propose levels of service for emergency readiness, called "Wildfire Preparedness Condition Level" by the Province.
+The role of the Community Wildfire Resiliency Plan is to provide wildfire-related guidance for emergency planning by the RDN, pre-incident planning by local firefighters, and to propose levels of service for emergency readiness, called "Wildfire Preparedness Condition Level" by the Province.